Environmental Science and Geology

 Course Material Fees: $40

-ESG 5360 Hydrology of Natural and Urban Environments Cr.
+ESG 5360 Hydrology and Water Resources Cr.
 4

-Focuses on surface water processes including how water movement, storage and transformation on the Earth’s surface is influenced by landscape characteristics, including human modifications of those characteristics, and weather.
+A lecture-laboratory combination, with field trips, emphasizing the practical and applied aspects of hydrology and water resources management.
+This course looks at how water movement, storage and transformation on the Earth’s surface is influenced by landscape characteristics, including human modifications of those characteristics, and weather.
+This course also explores those processes and modifications in a real-world context.
+While we introduce belowground aspects of the water cycle, this course focuses on surface water.
 Offered Every Other Year.

 Prerequisites: MAT 1800 with a minimum grade of D-